track02/Haskell/README.md

-Workthrough of exercises from the textbook Programming in Haskell by Graham Hutton
+Programming in Haskell - Exercise Solutions